A Case for the Resurrection of Christ—Part 2

 At this point, let me challenge you to pick a horse in the race.
 If you think that one of the hypotheses (i.e., H1–H5) represents a better explanation of the facts than the others, then run with it.
 Your decision will not be written in stone.
 It is simply a judgment reflecting your current thoughts about the options presented.
 Ask yourself if the naturalistic hypotheses—hallucination, apparent death, conspiracy, or myth—make better sense of the facts.
 Or does the resurrection hypothesis seem a more plausible explanation?
 Focus your future studies on whatever hypothesis you choose and test it to be sure it holds water.

 In my opinion, the resurrection hypothesis provides a better, more consistent, and coherent explanation for why so many early Christians believed in the resurrection and lived the rest of their lives proclaiming this good news to all who would listen (even to those who would do them harm).
-Thus, one can be rationally justified in believing that Jesus rose from the dead unless or until there are other hypotheses that better explain the beliefs of the early Church.
+If you agree, you can be rationally justified in believing that Jesus rose from the dead unless or until there are other hypotheses that better explain the beliefs of the early Church.

 About the Author